Instructions for Transfer Admission (Advance Standing)

-- A complete application for admission to Valparaiso University Law School (including essay or cover letter explaining reason for transfer request and at least one letter of recommendation from law faculty who has taught you).
+- A complete application for admission (including essay or cover letter explaining reason for transfer request and at least one letter of recommendation from law faculty who has taught you).

-- A letter of good standing from the dean of the law school currently attending.
+- A letter of good standing from the dean of the law school you are currently attending.

 - An official transcript from your undergraduate institution showing the receipt of a bachelor’s degree.

 - A certified academic transcript from your current law school covering all course work completed and to be completed prior to transfer.

 - A copy of the 1st page of the Credit Assembly Service (CAS) report originally submitted for admission to your current law school.

 - A $60 application fee in check or money order form payable to Valparaiso University.

 A student transferring to the Law School from another law school is expected to have completed the first year of law school (usually 24 to 30 credits).
 The student may receive up to 30 hours of course credit provided that the: